ing-bank/ingenious-doc/docs/additionalfeatures.md

     ![storeEpochTimestampInVariable](img/Things/storeEpochTimestampInVariable-1.png "storeEpochTimestampInVariable1")

-    > **Note:** The stored value will be in seconds.
+    > **Note:** The stored value is in seconds.
 You can use this variable in subsequent steps for assertions, calculations, or as part of generated data.